-The project does not include any new bike lanesas there are existing bike lanes along Oakmead Parkway and Lakeside Drive.
-The project is not expected to increase bicycle for commuting and the need for a substantial increase in demand for bicycle facilities such that the performance or safety of existing bicycle facilities would be adversely affected.
+The Project does not include any new bike lanes along Lawrence Station Road or Old Mountain View-Alviso Road.
+The Project is not expected to increase bicycle for commuting and the need for a substantial increase in demand for bicycle facilities such that the performance or safety of existing bicycle facilities would be adversely affected.
 Therefore, the findings of the certified LUTE EIR pertaining to bicycle facilities remain valid and no further analysis is required.